-The obstetrician or midwife will carry out this procedure if he or she believes the mother is at risk of a vaginal tear, which can be more difficult to repair and can also cause damage to the anal sphincter.
-Your doctor or midwife may also recommend the procedure if he or she believes a quick childbirth is required in order to reduce imminent risk to the baby's health.
+The obstetrician or midwife will carry out this procedure if they believe that mother is at risk of a vaginal tear, which can be more difficult to repair and can also cause damage to the anal sphincter.
+Your doctor or midwife may also recommend the procedure if he or she believes the baby needs to be delivered quickly in order to reduce imminent risk to their health. .

 - Postoperative pain